 Even if you can’t travel to China this year there’s no reason to miss the fun and spectacle that can be found at Chinese New Year celebrations in cities all around the world.

-The Lunar New Year falls on Saturday 28th January in 2017 with celebrations running from New Years Eve on the 27th through to the 2nd February.
-We’ll be saying goodbye to my zodiac year, the Year of the Monkey, and hello to the Year of the Rooster.
+The Lunar New Year falls on Tuesday 1st February in 2022 with celebrations running from New Year’s Eve on the 31st January through to the 20th February.
+We’ll be saying goodbye to the Year of the Ox, and hello to the Year of the Tiger.

 Table of Contents